 - Curbing human immunodeficiency virus (HIV)/sexually transmitted diseases (STDs) with interventions that work.8

-- Providing supportive social services to reduce suicide and homelessness risk among youth.9
+- Provide supportive social services to reduce suicide and homelessness risk among youth.9

 - Appropriately inquiring about and being supportive of a patient’s sexual orientation to enhance the patient-provider interaction and regular use of care.10

-- Providing medical students with access to LGBT patients to increase provision of culturally competent care.11
+- Provide medical students with access to LGBT patients to increase the provision of culturally competent care.11

 Is this being done?
 Are we assuming that it isn’t being done?